-Ironically, on May 14th, just two days before the Law Journal published Deputy Attorney General Berens' letter, CJA testified before the Association of the Bar of the City of New York, then holding a hearing about misconduct by state judges and, in particular, about the New York State Commission on Judicial Conduct.
-The Law Journal limited its coverage of this important hearing to a three-sentence blurb on its front-page news
+Ironically, on May 14th, just two days before the Law Journal published Deputy Attorney General Berens' letter, CJA testified before the Association of the Bar of the City of New York, then holding a hearing about misconduct by state judges and, in particular, about the the City of New York, then holding a hearing about misconduct by state judges and, in particular, about the New York State Commission on Judicial Conduct.
+The Law Journal limited its coverage of this important hearing to a three-sentence blurb on its front-page news "Update" (5/15/97).

-"Update" (5/15/97).

-Our testimony described Attorney General Vacco's defense misconduct in an Article 78 proceeding in which we sued the Commission on Judicial Conduct for corruption (N.Y.
+Our testimony described Attorney General Vacco's defense misconduct in an Article 78 proceeding in which we sued the Commission on Judicial Conduct or vacco's defense misconduct in an Article 76 proceeding in which we sued the Commission on Judicial Conduct for corruption (N.Y.
 Co. #95-109141).
 Law Journal readers are already familiar with that public interest case, spearheaded by CJA.
-On August 14, 1995, the Law Journal printed our Letter to the Editor about it, "Commission Abandons Investigative Mandate" and, on November 20, 1996, printed our \$1,650 ad, "A Call for Concerted Action".
+On August 14, 1995, the Law Journal printed our Letter to the Editor about it, "Commission Abandons Investigative Mandate" and, on Nature Phys.
+20, 1996, printed our \$1,650 ad "4 Call for November 20, 1996, printed our \$1,650 ad, "A Call for Concerted Action".

-The case challenged, as written and as applied, the constitutionality of the Commission's self-promulgated rule, 22 NYCRR §7000.3, by which is the self-promulgated rule rule. converted its mandatory duty under Judiciary Law §44.1 to investigate facially-meritorious judicial misconduct complaints into a discretionary option, unbounded by any standard.
+The case challenged, as written and as applied, the constitutionality of the Commission's self-promulgated rule, 22 NYCRR §7000.3, by which it has converted its mandatory duty under Judiciary Law §44.1 to investigate facially-meritorious judicial misconduct complaints into a discretionary option, unbounded by any standard.
 The petition alleged that since 1989 we had filed eight facially-meritorious complaints "of a profoundly serious nature -- rising to the level of criminality, involving corruption and misuse of judicial office for ulterior purposes -- mandating the ultimate sanction of removal".
-Nonetheless, as alleged, each complaint was dismissed by the Commission, without investigation, and without the determination required by Judiciary Law §44.1(b) that a complaint so-dismissed be "on its face lacking in merit".
+Nonetheless, as alleged, each complaint was dismissed by the Commission, without investigation, and without the determination required by investigation, and without the determination required by Judiciary Law §44.1(b) that a complaint so-dismissed be "on its face lacking in merit".
 Annexed were copies of the complaints, as well as the dismissal letters.
 As part of the petition, the Commission was requested to produce the record, including the evidentiary proof submitted with the complaints.
 The petition alleged that such documentation established, "prima facie, [the] judicial misconduct of the judges complained of or probable cause to believe that the judicial misconduct complained of had been committed".